 The Three Fears of Confident English Speaking

-Lack of confidence in English comes down three basic fears:
+Lack of confidence in general, and with English comes down three basic fears:

 - The Fear of failure.